m-hakimkhah/DB-CPT/README.md

 ## Step0

-make your dataset json file with ( json_extract.py)
+make your dataset json file (with json_extract.py).

 ## Step1

-change the parameter settings accroding to your directory (within config_merge.py)
+change the parameter settings accroding to your directory (with config_merge.py).

 ## Step2
-DBCPTNN() Network Training

-Run main.py to begin network training
+Run main.py to begin network training.

-solver_merge.py and train_merge.py contain detailed training process
+solver_merge.py and train_merge.py contain details of the training process.

 # How to Test:

-## Run enhance.py to Test and enhance the noisy speech samples.
+Run enhance.py to Test and enhance the noisy speech samples.
-enhance.py